 Whereas, a limited modernization of the 1672 AKJV BIBLE WITH GENEVA NOTES, would not be a profitable publish project.
 During the last year (2015), a proposal to complete the limited modernization of the 1599 GENEVA BIBLE was turned down by seven publishers: Eerdmans, Logos Research Systems, Baker Academic, Banner of Truth, Cambridge University Press, and the Trinitarian Bible Society (their charter prohibits printing Bibles containing commentary).
-Therefore it seems safe to assume that it would not be profitable, that it would not "pay its way."
+Therefore it seems safe to assume that it would not be profitable, would not "pay its way."

 Whereas, it is therefore proposed that a search be conducted to find an individual sponsor, an institution (large church, denomination, seminary, Christian college, or seminary, etc.), or a foundation to take financial responsibility for THE AUTHORIZED KING JAMES VERSION (London, 1672), with the notes from the GENEVA BIBLE, to rescue this treasured Bible, to insure that it will be properly published, and to insure that it will continue to be available to posterity.

-Whereas, once a source of funding is found, then a search could be conducted for the right professional Bible publisher with state-of-the-art equipment, and with an expert team in place to complete the project (possibly including marketing and promotion).
+Whereas, once a source of funding is found, then a search could be conducted for the right professional publisher with state-of-the-art equipment, and with an expert team in place to complete the project (possibly including marketing and promotion).
 The project could then be contract to them.

 Whereas, Thomas Nelson Publishers might be one possibility, among others.
 However, they are now the subsidiary of a secular corporation, and may not be the same Bible publisher they were in the past.

 Whereas, because this project would not be profitable using conventional printing processes, it is proposed that it be published electronically.
 This would include books-on-demand, for those who would prefer a paper copy, e-book format, CD-ROM, and online.